Danny Stubbs: Miami Dolphins

 On April 4, 1996, he rejected an offer from the Eagles and signed instead a one-year contract with the Miami Dolphins, reuniting with Jimmy Johnson.
 He started 15 games at right defensive end and finished with 9 sacks (second on the team).

 The next year, he was re-signed, but after not missing any games during his career, he was lost for the season with a right knee injury he suffered in the season opener.
 In 1998, his play suffered because of injuries, managing 2 tackles and no sacks.
 He was released in February 1999.

 NFL statistics

 Personal life

 The Stubbs Sandwich is a food item named in his honor, that is sold in a restaurant chain in Coppell, Texas and heavily endorsed by John Madden.
-On February 3, 2012, because of injuries sustained while playing, Stubbs enter in a law suit in the US District Court for the Eastern District of Pennsylvania against the National Football League (NFL).
+On February 3, 2012, because of injuries sustained while playing, Stubbs entered into a lawsuit in the US District Court for the Eastern District of Pennsylvania against the National Football League (NFL).